Presidency of Ronald Reagan: Criminal and anti-drug policy

-Not long after being sworn into office, Reagan declared more militant policies in the "War on Drugs".
+Not long after being sworn into office, Reagan declared more militant policies in the "war on drugs".
 He promised a "planned, concerted campaign" against all drugs, in hopes of decreasing drug use, particularly among adolescents.
-The "crack epidemic," which saw a large number of individuals become addicted to crack cocaine and may have played a role in numerous murders, emerged as a major area of public concern.
-First Lady Nancy Reagan made the War on Drugs her main cause as First Lady, founding the "Just Say No" drug awareness campaign.
+The "crack epidemic", which saw a large number of individuals become addicted to crack cocaine and may have played a role in numerous murders, emerged as a major area of public concern.
+First Lady Nancy Reagan made the war on drugs her main cause as First Lady, founding the "Just Say No" drug awareness campaign.

 Concerns about drug use prompted Congress to pass legislation such as the Comprehensive Crime Control Act of 1984 and the Anti-Drug Abuse Act of 1986, the latter of which granted $1.7 billion to fight drugs and established a mandatory minimum penalties for drug offenses.
 Reagan also signed the Anti-Drug Abuse Act of 1988, which further increased criminal penalties for drug use and established the Office of National Drug Control Policy.
 Critics charged that Reagan's policies promoted significant racial disparities in the prison population, were ineffective in reducing the availability of drugs or crime on the street, and came at a great financial and human cost for American society.
 Supporters argued that the numbers for adolescent drug users declined during Reagan's years in office.

+On May 19, 1986, President Reagan signed the Firearm Owners Protection Act, which amended the Gun Control Act of 1968, prohibiting the transfer or possession of machine guns.
+In 1989, Reagan said "I do not believe in taking away the right of the citizen to own guns for sporting, for hunting and so forth, or for home defense; but I do believe that an AK-47, a machine gun, is not a sporting weapon or needed for defense of a home."